crdschurch/crds-net/README.md

 Background images work similarly, with three exceptions:

-- A `data-optimize-bg-img` attribute is required for the processing.
+- A `data-optimize-bg-img` attribute is required for processing.
 - The dimensions of the imgix image are set automatically based on the container (i.e. it assumes a _cover_ background approach).
 - The script watches for changes to the size of the window and will update the background image appropriately.